-Census points are service points or merit points given for serving the res publica of Nova Roma in elected or appointed offices and for length of citizenship.
+Census points (censualia puncta or CP) are a form of recognition or record of merit for serving the res publica of Nova Roma in elected or appointed offices and for length of citizenship.
 The role of these points is to determine the social status of each citizen in the Nova Roman society.

 In ancient Rome, this role was assigned to money and wealth as Rome was a plutocracy, and social status was determined by wealth.
 The Roman expression for the citizen's wealth that determined the social status was census ("account"), and censum habere ("having the census of..." followed by the amount of money owned by the citizen), whence the term "census point" comes.
 In Nova Roma, social status is determined by public service and activity, by contribution to the society.
 This makes Nova Roma a "meritocracy".